Subv/untv/docs/bundled-extensions.md

 ## Music Player

+> This extension was removed from the bundled scope, but is being developed as a third-party extension found [here](https://github.com/gordonwritescode/untv-music-player).

 The Music Player extension enables the user to play music stored on their hard drive or connected device.
 They may also create custom playlists.
 Cover art is shown using the `musicmetadata` module as well as artist and album information